Raifakhalid/b3repo01/readme.txt

-This file is available to everyone
+This file is available to others